yasirfaizahmed/twitter_automation/README.md

 # Twitter Automation  [![flake8](https://github.com/yasirfaizahmed/twitter_automation/actions/workflows/flake8.yml/badge.svg)](https://github.com/yasirfaizahmed/twitter_automation/actions/workflows/flake8.yml)     ![flake8](https://img.shields.io/badge/lines%20of%20code-1229-blueviolet)  [![wakatime](https://wakatime.com/badge/user/a9e00d41-03d8-4310-b678-7bcc046966dc/project/a98e98b9-8595-47d4-8741-2c9c7763f81b.svg)](https://wakatime.com/badge/user/a9e00d41-03d8-4310-b678-7bcc046966dc/project/a98e98b9-8595-47d4-8741-2c9c7763f81b)

+   The official Twitter API with all features will cost you around $40,000/month.
+This framework is alternative for it.
-   Twitter Automation is a robust and flexible automation framework, written in Python, that uses tools like Selenium, OpenCV, PyAutoGUI, and OpenAI GPT-3 to perform various actions on Twitter.
-With Twitter Automation, users can tweet, retweet, like, and comment on tweets without using the Tweepy API.
+Twitter Automation is a robust and flexible automation framework, written in Python with stable,  best system design architecture and is also easy-to-use.
+With Twitter Automation, users can automate tweet, retweet, like, and comment on tweets without using the Twitter's official APIs.
 This independence allows for greater customization and control over Twitter automation.

 ## Key Features
 - Tweet a tweet using GPT-3 with a user-provided prompt and tags